-Aeroelasticity is the interaction between structural dynamics and unsteady aerodynamic flow over the structure.
-It is an important area of study for two main reasons.
-First the interaction can lead to static or dynamic instabilities which can result in failure of the structure.
-Secondly the loads calculated using aeroelastic simulations are significantly different for flexible structures compared to decoupled structural and aerodynamic simulations.
-This has a significant influence on the design and weight of the structure, and its aerodynamic performance.
-Therefore it is important to take aeroelastic effects into account in the design of structures.
+This is an essential topic for engineers for two main reasons.
+First, the interaction can lead to static or dynamic instabilities which can result in failure of the structure.
+Secondly, the loads calculated using aeroelastic simulations are significantly different for flexible structures compared to decoupled structural and aerodynamic simulations.

-This course will be of value to professionals working in the design and production of aircraft and helicopter components, wind turbine and other aerodynamic structures.
+This course explores the most important aeroelastic phenomena and will be of value to professionals working in the design and production of aircraft and helicopter components, wind turbine and other aerodynamic structures.
 For students of aerodynamics this course will advance their knowledge and understanding of aeroelastic phenomena and their effect.

 In this course you will learn: